pengxinyi-up/academic-page/content/home/accomplishments.md

 weight: 50

 # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.
-title: 'Accomplish&shy;ments'
+title: 已获荣誉
-subtitle:
+subtitle: 尚无

 # Date format
 #   Refer to https://wowchemy.com/docs/customization/#date-format
-date_format: Jan 2006
+date_format: Jan 2021

 # Accomplishments.
 #   Add/remove as many `item` blocks below as you like.